 Cars will be charged $20 per week.
 Note that from mid-May through September, visitors can leave their vehicles near the entrance and take a shuttle to the park entrance.
 All park passes may be used as well.

-- Aquarias Plateau – The highest plateau in North America at over 10,000 feet.
+- Aquarius Plateau: The highest plateau in North America at over 10,000 feet

-- Grotoes – Shallow caves along the rim of Bryce Amphitheater.
+- Grottoes: Shallow caves along the rim of Bryce Amphitheater

 For the outdoorsmen and women looking for the backcountry camping experience, try the Under-the-Rim Trail near Bryce Point.
-Permits are required and may be purchased for $5 at the Visitor Center.
+Permits are required and may be purchased for $5 per person at the Visitor Center.

 North Campground is open year-round and has a 14-day limit.
 Sunset Campground is another option and is open from May through September.
-Both are first come, first served and fees are $10 per night.
+Both are first come, first served.
+See their website for prices and more information.

 Hotels, motels, and inns are available outside the park as well.
-Within Bryce, the Bryce Canyon Pines Motel offers cabins and kitchenettes for $75 per night.
-Bruce Canyon Resorts is an economic option, with 62 rooms from $49-$149 per night.
-(Get Rates)
+Within Bryce, the Bryce Canyon Pines Motel offers cabins and kitchenettes (check reviews and prices) and Bryce Canyon Resorts is an economical option (check reviews and prices).

 Areas of Interest Outside the Park